Charlotte322/amazon-translator-extension/README-EN.md

 ### Acknowledgements
 - Fine-tuned based on the Llama3.1-8b model
 - Thanks to Chrome/Edge extension ecosystem
-- Thanks to Hugging Face & GitHub platforms
+- Thanks to GitHub platforms
 - Thanks to all paid users and sponsors for their support